 The City of Ridgefield is fortunate to have a strong base of citizens that take pride in their community and exhibit this pride through participating in the many public groups and events held in Ridgefield throughout the year.

 The Garden Club is a group of community members dedicated to making Ridgefield beautiful with various flowers and plants.
-They are responsible for the planting and maintenance of these plants on the streets and in the parks.
+They are responsible for assisting with the purchase of the hanging flower baskets in downtown Ridgefield and their volunteers plant and maintain the flower pots along the sidewalks in downtown Ridgefield.
+The club is 75+ years old, with a monument dedicated to the founders at Davis Park.

 Neighbors Helping Neighbors